artmenlope/flow-animation-with-scipy-odeint/README.md

-# fun-with-scipy-odeint
+# flow-animation-with-scipy-odeint

-Particle flow animation with the trajectories of the particles being computed using the function odeint from scipy.integrate.
+This program has been created just for fun.
+It consists of an animation of the flow of particles (or points) whose trajectory has been calculated using the odeint function from the scipy.integrate sub-package.